Rooney refused to be 'dead weight' at Everton

 Allardyce left the club in May to be replaced by Marco Silva, and Rooney said the winds of change at Goodison Park left him feeling clear about the decision to move away.

-"Everton made it clear if there was an offer there, they would be happy for me to go," he told BBC Sport.
+"Everton made it clear if there was an offer there, they would be happy for me to go," he said.

 "I understand they have brought a new manager in, got new staff, they obviously want to bring in players that manager wants.